Euro 2024: Who should take England's penalties in a shoot-out? | What lessons can be learned from past spot-kick failures?

 PROVEN PEDIGREE

-If that is the case, then as mentioned previously, England have the worst penalty shoot-out record of any side still left in the tournament, which does not bode well for their chances of winning the Euros.
+If that is the case, then as mentioned, England have the worst penalty shoot-out record of any side still left in the tournament.

 However, if the last-eight tie is decided by the dreaded spot-kicks at the ESPRIT Arena on Saturday, then let's hope Southgate has heeded the above advice and prepared his players in advance.